seanorama/masterclass/security-advanced/README.md

     - Edit the 'global' policy (the first one) and add hadoopadmin to global HDFS policy and Save
     ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ranger-HDFS-edit-policy-add-hadoopadmin.png)

-  - You can follow similar steps to give hadoopadmin admin access on HIVE
-    - Access Manager > HIVE > (clustername)_hive
-    - This will open the list of HIVE policies
-    - Edit the 'global' policy (the first one) and add hadoopadmin to global HIVE policy and Save

   - Now "Add a new policy" for HTTP user to write KMS audits to HDFS by clicking "Add new policy" and creating below policy:
     - name: kms audits
     - resource path: /ranger/audit